TheLancashireman/DhG2/doc/CardFormat.md

 This mandatory line is the unique identifier for the person.
 Its value is a strictly positive integer number.

-### Gender
+### Male, Female, Unk

-This mandatory line is either "Male", "Female" or "Unk" (unknown).
-There is no value part.
+This mandatory line specifies the sex of the person.

 ### Father